-For Ray Robinson III and Michele Dupey, it came with a call from The New York Times in 2009 asking Michele if she knew how to get a hold of Ray.
+For Ray Robinson II and Michele Dupey, it came with a call from the New York Times in 2009 asking Michele if she knew how to get a hold of Ray.

-Dave Anderson, a reporter, had dug out an old press release Dupey had sent four years earlier about an appearance Ray was supposed to have made at the Jersey City Public Library promoting his book Pound for Pound about his famous father, boxer Sugar Ray Robinson.
+Dave Anderson, a reporter, had dug out an old press release Dupey had sent four years earlier about an appearance Ray was supposed to make at the Jersey City Public Library promoting his book Pound for Pound, about his famous father, boxer Sugar Ray Robinson.

-Dave Anderson, from the “New York Times,” had come across the library’s press release while doing research on a story about Sugar Ray Robinson, and contacted Dupey to find information.
+Dave Anderson from the Times had come across the library’s press release while doing research on a story about the elder Robinson, and contacted Dupey to find information.

 “Fortunately, I don’t get rid of emails and I went back and found his and contacted Ray,” she said.

-She was able to help make contact, which turned out involved a movie deal that Anderson was involved in.
+She was able to help make contact.
+The issue involved a movie deal that Anderson was involved in.
 Robinson called Dupey a short time later to thank her, after which the rest is – as people say – history.